Alternative Names: Anchor Bay, Lephinchapel Reef.

-Created by: S Russell
+Created by: Stewart Russell

 U/Water Photos: John Nicolson

 Dive Report: Dive Tramp, Aug 07 Site; Anchor Bay/Point.
 LW; 1045 BST, 0.3m HW; 1732 BST, 3.1m, Sea State; Flat, Wind; F0-1, N-NW, Vis; 5-8m on Ebb, 3-5m on Flood, better viz below 12m (the silt gets blown off the silty/sandy reef to the left of the site at peak tidal flow!)
-Max Depth; 27.5m Weather; Sunny of course!,with a wee bit cloud coming over.After the horrendous weather on Saturday it was an enormous relief to wake up on site at Anchor Bay/whatever..., in EDNA, to find I'd managed to plan yet another days diving in Perfect Weather!
-A new site to four of the party, so very nice to be able to use Finstrokes Site Guide pics and drawings (many thanks Stew!) in my site briefing.
-Not to rap on all day, Everyone had a great day with most managing three dives in the time we were on site, 10am-6pm, and a couple of milestones to mark too
+Max Depth; 27.5m Weather; Sunny of course!,with a wee bit cloud coming over.After the horrendous weather on Saturday it was an enormous relief to wake up on site at Anchor Bay/whatever..., in EDNA, to find I'd managed to plan yet another day diving in Perfect Weather!
+A new site to four of the party, so very nice to be able to use Finstrokes Site Guide pics and drawings (many thanks, Stew!) in my site briefing.
+Not to rap on all day, Everyone had a great day with most managing three dives at the time we were on site, 10am-6pm, and a couple of milestones to mark too

 Dive Report: Dive Tramp, Jan 09 Just back from two great (if not a little chilly) dives at Anchor Point where it seems today was Archidoris pseudoargus nudibranch egg laying day.
-We were even witness to a mid water dance from a Doris!
+We even witnessed to a mid water dance from a Doris!
 Unfortunately, even tho I had pressed the video button on the camera and thought I had been taking a "snap" of about a minute, it turns out the camera had a glitch and only recorded 0.01 seconds of film!
-However I did get a few shots of the "girls" laying their egg masses.
+However, I did get a few shots of the "girls" laying their egg masses.
 The last picture is a Corkwing wrasse

 Dive Report: Yogi If you go over the reef near the big rock at the entry, and head about 45 degrees right, into the area marked "still to be explored" you will find another reef.
 Drop down to about 15M and turn right and fin for about 5 minutes and you will hit it.
 Keep going over this and you will find another reef a few minutes further.
 Both reefs are less disorientating than the main dive described and better for training dives or a second dive at the same site.